Lindau: Local news sources

 Lindau has a well established newspaper called Lindauer Zeitung, which is part of the Schwäbische Zeitung, which is released daily.
-Another newspaper is the Bürgerzeitung Lindau (BZ) which is released by the city council.
-It is released biweekly and contains announcements to the town by the mayor and local news.
-The paper is free, sponsored by advertisements and can usually be found in shops.
+Another newspaper is the Bürgerzeitung Lindau (BZ), which is published by the city council.
+It is released biweekly and contains announcements for the town by the mayor and local news.
+The paper is free, sponsored by advertisements, and can usually be found in shops.
 Both newspapers are available in print and online.

 Schools and kindergartens

 Lindau has two main high schools: Bodensee-Gymnasium and Valentin-Heider-Gymnasium.
-With one middle school for girls (Maria-Ward-Realschule Lindau) and one middle school for boys (Staatliche Realschule für Knaben Lindau) there are several primary schools across the town.
+With one middle school for girls (Maria-Ward-Realschule Lindau) and one middle school for boys (Staatliche Realschule für Knaben Lindau), there are several primary schools across the town.
 Lindau recently completed construction of a new Kindergarten, which also included a Kita Kindertagestätte, which is a baby nursery for children aged 2–3.
 There is high demand for childcare in Lindau and providers are obliged by the State of Bavaria to provide for every child.